 Memory Foam Mattress Comfort Without Overheating

-As mentioned previously, running a fan is less expensive when compare to blasting your air condition.
+As mentioned previously, running a fan is less expensive when compared to blasting your air conditioner.
 If you're looking to stay cool and enjoy the numerous benefits of a memory foam mattress, then a fan is probably your best bet.
-That said, sometimes air conditioning or a fan won't make a memory foam option work for some people – some people simply sleep too hot.
-Even though the fan or cool air hits their body, it's not enough to cool down the areas cradled by the hugging memory foam – those areas will continue to sweat.
+That said, sometimes air conditioning or a fan won't make a memory foam option work—some people simply sleep too hot.
+Even though the fan or cool air hits their body, it's not enough to cool down the areas cradled by the hugging memory foam—those areas will continue to sweat.

 Downsides of Sleeping with a Fan